What Is The Difference Between A Bank Appraisal And A Real Estate Appraisal?

 Understanding the World of Appraisals

-• Hiring a licensed appraiser: Qualified professionals with expertise in local market conditions are crucial for an accurate and unbiased valuation.
+• Hiring a licensed appraiser: Qualified professionals with expertise in local market conditions are crucial for an accurate and unbiased valuation, certified through New York State Department of State licensing requirements.

 • Property inspection and assessment: The appraiser visits the property, inspecting its physical condition, size, features, and amenities.

-• Market research and comparable analysis: Extensive research is conducted to find similar properties (“comparables”) that have recently sold in the area, considering factors like location, size, and features.
+• Market research and comparable analysis: Extensive research is conducted to find similar properties (“comparables”) that have recently sold in the area, considering factors like location, size, and features using data from National Association of Realtors market reports.

 • Report generation and value estimation: The appraiser consolidates their findings, including the property inspection, market data, and adjustments for unique characteristics, into a comprehensive report presenting the estimated market value.